by Josh Law

 While we scratch our own niches, we also must scratch the niches of our clients and partners to be successful at achieving their marketing goals.
 Many businesses don’t identify their niche; they just try to sell something interesting.
 This may not necessarily be something that’s solving a problem for the consumer.
 Sometimes we tend to solve interesting things, rather than just the problems that the client sees.
 If they don’t see the value in the problem we’ve solved, they will not value what we do.
 People value things when you’re solving their problem.
 We have to identify what our client’s real needs are and work toward a solution.
 To solve a problem that affects a large population, will result in success; because many people see the problem, and see that it has been solved.
 Through a needs assessment at the beginning of the strategical planning, we seek out issues that the client may not even be aware of currently.
 When we solve a problem that isn’t obvious to the client and solves a problem for them, there lies the reward and the success.

 Uncovering a problem and solving it, will mean colossal success and longevity.
 Simply put, you will be way ahead of the curve.
 The tricky part is you have to be smart enough to understand that this is a problem that no one else sees as a problem right now.
 The introduction of the iPhone, an all glass screen with a user interface where you can add buttons and change it – that was something that hadn’t been created and people didn’t know they needed it.
 They thought they needed buttons and whole row of different functions, like some of the first smartphones.
 When it was first released in 2007, Apple said that they thought they were five years ahead of the competition.
 And if you look back, other Android phones really didn’t come on the market to start competing with the iPhone until 2011 and 2012.
 They were right!
-However, we can trick ourselves into thinking we are solving something interesting when really, it’s a problem for people.
+However, we can trick ourselves into thinking we are solving a problem, when really, it’s just something interesting to us, and people won’t actually buy it.
 We must remember that throughout the process, strategies may need to change.
-A niche itself is knowing or relating to products themselves that appeal to a small specialized section of the population.
+A niche itself is denoting or relating to products, services, or interests that appeal to a small, specialized section of the population.
 Other companies in this space (mobile phones) had to adapt to being niche players.

 One of the greatest examples Ryan Holiday points out in Perennial Seller, of a niche well scratched comes to us from the music business.